garrandall/popular-music-data/tracks/otw-khalid-ty-dolla--ign-6lack.md

 I'm already here, yeah
 Come outside, looking like a snack
 Hurry up, get in, hell yeah (yeah)
-Come with me on this mission (ooh yeah, ooh yeah) Riding down the coast (ooh yeah)
+Come with me on this mission (ohyeah, ooheah)
+Riding down the coast (ohyeah)
-I want that for sure (ooh yeah)
+I want that for sure (ohyeah)
-You say, "Play Khalid" (ooh yeah)
+You say, "Play Khalid" (ohyeah)
-I say, "Pass the weed" (ooh yeah)
+I say, "Pass the weed" (ohyeah)
 Pull up to the crib, oh
 Said you've never been before
 Put you in Provocateur, girl, I made you mi amor